jrutgeer/ROS2_assorted_docs/SMACC2/README.md

 - The `ISmaccUpdatable` imposes the implementation of an `update()` method in the derived class,
 - An `ISmaccUpdatable` optionally has a period (rclcpp::Duration),
 - The `update()` method is called:
-  - If no duration is set: each time when `execucuteUpdate(node)` is called,
+  - If no duration is set: each time when `execucuteUpdate(node)` is called (by the SignalDetector),
   - If a duration is set: when `execucuteUpdate(node)` is called AND the duration has passed since the previous `update()`.

-So an `ISmaccUpdatable` has its `update()` method called periodically, with period equal to, or a multiple of, the polling loop period.
+In other words: an `ISmaccUpdatable` has its `update()` method called periodically, with period equal to, or a multiple of, the SignalDetector polling loop period.

 </br>
 </br>